November 2018. Draft 1.3

 6.1.
 That annual Active Transport investment in South Australia be at least 5% of the State’s Transport Budget!

 6.2.
-The every South Australian Council be required to have a regularly reviewed bicycle, walking &/or Active Transport policy and associated Plan or Strategy.
+The every South Australian Council be required to have a regularly reviewed bicycle, walking &/or Active Transport policy and associated Development Plan/Strategy.

 6.3.
 That SA’s State Government establish an Active Transport Reference Group to support and guide policy and investment into the future.